BurritoSuicide/GHOSTVICE/README.md

 # GHOSTVICE

-Extracts any reputation information regarding IP's in bulk.
+Extracts any reputation information regarding IP's in bulk from VirusTotal & AbuseIPDB.

 How to use:
 Select option one if using for the first time to set API keys via VirusTotal & AbuseIPDB